Kiichigo-cc/assisted-assignments/README.md

 # Assisted Assignments

-## Prototype a web-based tool for creating and executing task-delineated, collaborative, AI-assisted assignments
+## A web-based tool for creating and executing task-delineated, collaborative, AI-assisted assignments

+# Download / Usage / Installation / Deployment Guide

 ## How to Clone the Repository
 To clone this repository to your local machine, follow these steps: